Sancho breaks 51-year Bundesliga record as Dortmund star's hot streak continues | Goal.com

 Sancho scored his first Bundesliga goal in the 2017-18 season before making a major breakthrough last term, netting 12 times in the league for Dortmund.

-He looks poised to surpass that mark in 2019-20, with the teenager having already found the net nine times in Bundesliga play this season.
+He looks poised to surpass that mark in 2019-20, with the teenager having already found the net nine times in the Bundesliga this season.

-Sancho has been particularly prolific after the mid-November international break, with the former Man City player having scored eight goals and added five assists in just six games in all competitions.
+Sancho has been particularly prolific after the mid-November international break, with the former Man City player having scored eight goals and added five assists in just seven games in all competitions.

-The England star scored against both Barcelona and Slavia Prague in the Champions League, as Dortmund advanced out of their group to seal a last-16 matchup with former boss Thomas Tuchel and PSG.
+The England star scored against both Barcelona and Slavia Prague in the Champions League, as Dortmund advanced out of their group to seal a last-16 match-up with former boss Thomas Tuchel and Paris Saint-Germain.

 In the Bundesliga, Tuesday's result means Dortmund remain in third place, four points back of table-topping RB Leipzig and one point behind second-place Borussia Monchengladbach.

-Following Friday's match against Hoffenheim, Dortmund will begin their winter break and won't have another game until January 18, when they face Augsburg.
+Following Friday's match against Hoffenheim, Dortmund will begin their winter break and will not have another game until January 18, when they face Augsburg.